mahmoudimus/ac/docs/public/guides/confluence-gardener-tutorial.md

 [Atlassian add-on development environment configured](#environment).

 The Atlassian Plugin SDK provides a command toolkit vital for developing Atlassian add-ons.
-To run Confluence Gardener, you'll use a one of these commands, [`atlas-run-standalone`](https://developer.atlassian.com/display/DOCS/atlas-run-standalone), which runs a copy of an Atlassian product on your machine.
+To run Confluence Gardener, you'll use the [`atlas-run-standalone`](https://developer.atlassian.com/display/DOCS/atlas-run-standalone) command, which starts a version of an Atlassian product tuned for development.

 Once you have all the prerequisites, you'll clone an existing repository to kick things off.